Polycarbonate injection molding

 The maximum injection volume (including runners, gates, etc.) of the Poly-carbonate injection molding product is required to be no more than 70-80% of the nominal injection volume;

-Why silver streaks and how to prevent in poly-carbonate injection molding?
+Why silver streaks and how to prevent in injection molding for PC ?

 Silver streaks refer to the pattern of streaks formed by water in plastic when the Poly-carbonate particles are not entirely dried before molding due to inadequate drying procedures in the manufacturing process.

 Or, if the sufficiently dried material particles remain in the hopper for longer than intended, the absence of adequate insulation will cause the hopper to re-absorb moisture, resulting in a larger than specified water content.

 The resin degrades during the melting process when the moisture in particles vaporizes due to high temperature in the cylinder.The Co2 accumulates inside the molten resin, and when filling, it flows into the cavity with the Poly-carbonate to form silver streaks.